 Shiloh Fernandez (Rickie), Noah Segan (J.T.), Eric Podnar (Wheeler), Jenny Spain (Deadgirl), Candice Accola (Joann Skinner), Andrew DiPalma (Johnny), Nolan Gerard Funk (Dwyer), Michael Bowen (Clint), David Alan Graf (Mr Harrison)

 Deadgirl was a collaboration between American director Marcel Sarmiento and Israeli-born Gadi Harel.
 Sarmiento had previously made the reasonably high-profile Heavy Petting (2007) and Harel Operation Midnight Climax (2002).
-Harel has not done anything since Deadgirl but Sarmiento went on to make the D is or Dogfight episode of The ABCs of Death (2012) and the Vicious Circles episode of V/H/S Viral (2014), before returning with the full-length horror film Totem (2017).
+Harel has not done anything since Deadgirl but Sarmiento went on to make the D is or Dogfight episode of The ABCs of Death (2012) and the Vicious Circles episode of V/H/S Viral (2014), before returning with the full-length horror films Totem (2017) and Faceless (2021).
 Deadgirl played at quite a number of international film festivals.